caribewave/vessels-monitoring/README.md

 `2016-04-01 10:46:06, !AIVDM,2,2,4,A,88888888880,2*20`

-_TODO: Concatenate the two NMEA sentences below and don't forget to replace the 0 args at the end by 2_
+_TODO: Concatenate the two data payload below and don't forget to replace the 0 args at the end by 2_

 `import ais`